 “He is still an adjunct faculty member at several major universities and is active in public health education endeavors at Georgia Southern,” he said.

-1998, Peace approached GSU with the idea of a biostatistics center, a graduate level study program in biostatistics, and development of a school of public health.
-“He gave up a $1.5 million annual salary with his own company to return to his alma mater in 2000 when GSU offered a Master’s degree in biostatistics, which he helped develop,” he said.
-“He endowed the Jiann-Ping Hu College of Public Health at GSU, named for his late wife.”
+1998, Peace approached Georgia Southern with the idea of a biostatistics center, a graduate level study program in biostatistics, and development of a school of public health.
+“He gave up a $1.5 million annual salary with his own company to return to his alma mater in 2000 when GS offered a Master’s degree in biostatistics, which he helped develop,” he said.
+“He endowed the Jiann-Ping Hu College of Public Health at Georgia Southern, named for his late wife.”
 Peace has since then continuously recruited, promoted and helped establish the College with his endowment.
 It was the first College of Public Health in the University System of Georgia.

 “We have done remarkably well … in the past 10 years,” Peace said.
 We currently have just under 500 students, over 40 faculty, and since 2007 we have awarded nearly 500 degrees” to students who have “sustained very rewarding careers in many fields.”

 The Board of Regents named the university’s biostatistics center after him – the Karl E Peace Center for Biostatistics, “honoring him for his endless contributions of time, finances and support,” Hickman said.
-“He has established 21 endowments at five different institutions – 14 of those at Georgia Southern University.
+“He has established 21 endowments at five different institutions – 14 of those at Georgia Southern.

 Peace also supports the Boys and Girls Club of Bulloch County where he volunteers, tutors, mentors and supports financially.

 He helped raise a total of $265,000 after the club lost a critical grant, matching at least $90,000 in donations personally.
 He helps members with math, and has funded six grad assistants to help fund data collection and management of statistical analysis, thus helping in their grant writing applications.